Substance Abuse Policy Advisory Board

 - Awards will be approved for a six (6) to twelve (12) month project period between October 1, 2018 and September 30, 2019.

-The SAPAB will meet to review the applications and make recommendations to the BOCC.
-The meeting, May 7, 2019 is open to the public and applicants are encouraged to attend and answer any questions the SAPAB may have.
+SAPAB Public Meeting - The SAPAB met to review the grant applications and made recommendations to the BOCC.
+The meeting was held on May 7, 2019 and was open to the public.
+Applicants were encouraged to attend to answer any questions the SAPAB may have.

 Substance Abuse Policy Advisory Board Members